msam-dev/PortfolioWebsiteV2/ProjectDetails.md

 ## Technical details
 For the initial idea mock-ups and design prototypes I used **Figma**.\
-For development of the website I used the **React** JavaScript framework inside of Visual Studio Code IDE.\
+For development of the website I used the **React** JavaScript framework inside of the Visual Studio Code editor.\
 For hosting the website, I used **GitHub Pages** with a custom domain name.

 ## Challenges